More coronavirus cases detected in Kazakhstan

 By Nargiz Sadikhova - Trend:

-One more coronavirus case detected in Kazakhstan, bringing the total number of infected people to 36, Trend reports with reference to Kazakhstan’s Ministry of Healthcare.
+Seven more coronavirus cases were detected in Kazakhstan, Trend reports with reference to Kazakhstan’s Ministry of Healthcare.

+All seven cases were detected in Nur-Sultan city.
+Thus, the overall number of coronavirus cases has reached 44 people, including 19 in Almaty and 25 in Nur-Sultan.

+By a decision of State Commission on Provision of Emergency State under the president of Kazakhstan quarantine regime is being introduced at 00:00 (GMT +6) on March 19, 2020, in Kazakhstan’s Nur-Sultan and Almaty cities due to coronavirus outbreak.

 On March 15, 2020, Kazakhstan’s President Kassym Jomart Tokayev signed a decree introducing an emergency state in Kazakhstan due to coronavirus outbreak, which is relevant from 08:00 (GMT +6) on March 16 till 08:00 on April 15, 2020.